 How to stop missing the bus and being late to everything

 I used to live right across the street from my high school.
 So, when I started studying at UBC, I had some trouble getting to class.
 And I know what it’s like to see your bus pass you while you glare at the traffic lights that never change in your favour.

 Tip #1: Download the Transit app.

-Tip #2: Overestimate the bus arrival time.
+Tip #2: Assume the bus will arrive early.

 I usually arrive at the bus stop 5 minutes before the bus departure time to avoid missing it.
-A frequent bus is less worrisome—but if the next one doesn’t come for 20 minutes, you best don’t want to be late!
+A frequent bus is less worrisome—but if the next one doesn’t come for 20 minutes, you really don’t want to be late!

 Tip #3: Run.